bespokejs/bespoke/README.md

 Each event is passed an event object containing a reference to the current slide and its index.

-*Note: Returning 'false' from a 'next' or 'prev' event will prevent default functionality.
+*Note: Returning 'false' from a 'next' or 'prev' event handler will prevent default functionality.
 This is useful for plugins that want to manage state within individual slides and need to intercept the standard navigation events.*

 For example: